jayajaiswal/MancalaGame/README.md

 ```
 mvn clean install
 ```
-and then run from the SpringBootApplication.java
+and then run from the MancalaApplication.java

 ### Swagger

+You can also see the swagger document here-
 ```
 http://localhost:3000/documentation
 ```